EnryMarch10/SmartRiverMonitoringSystem/README.md

 About the **river-monitoring-service** subsystem:
-- this subsystem decides the overall policy and behavior of the river monitoring system, depending on the water level as measured by the *water-level-monitoring* subsystem;
+- this subsystem decides the overall policy and behavior of the river monitoring system, depending on the water level as measured by the *water-level-monitoring* subsystem, policy:
-- Policy:
 - when the water level is in the range [WL1, WL2], then the system is considered in a NORMAL state.
 In the NORMAL state:
-    - the frequency to be used for monitoring the water level is F1
+    - the frequency to be used for monitoring the water level is F1;
-    - the valve opening level should be 25%
+    - the valve opening level should be 25%;
-- when the water level is < WL1, the system is in an ALARM-TOO-LOW state.
+- when the water level is < WL1, the system is in an ALARM-TOO-LOW state:
-    - in this state, the valve opening level should be 0%
+    - in this state, the valve opening level should be 0%;
-- when the water level is > WL2,  there are three further cases
+- when the water level is > WL2,  there are three further cases:
-    - WL2 < water-level <= WL3 → the system is in a PRE-ALARM-TOO-HIGH state.
+    - WL2 < water-level <= WL3 → the system is in a PRE-ALARM-TOO-HIGH state:
-        - In this state, the frequency to be used for monitoring the water level should be increased to F2 (where F2 > F1)
+        - In this state, the frequency to be used for monitoring the water level should be increased to F2 (where F2 > F1);
-    - WL3 < water-level <= WL4 → ALARM-TOO-HIGH state
+    - WL3 < water-level <= WL4 → ALARM-TOO-HIGH state:
-        - In this state the frequency is still F2, but the valve opening level must be 50%
+        - In this state the frequency is still F2, but the valve opening level must be 50%;
-    - water-level > WL4 → ALARM-TOO-HIGH-CRITIC state
+    - water-level > WL4 → ALARM-TOO-HIGH-CRITIC state:
-        - In this state, the frequency is still F2, but the valve opening level should be 100%
+        - In this state, the frequency is still F2, but the valve opening level should be 100%.

 About the **river-monitoring-dashboard** subsystem:
 - this subsystem has two main responsibilities:
     - to visualize the state of the River Monitoring system.
 In particular:
-        - the graph of water level trend, considering a certain temporal window (the last N minutes)
+        - the graph of water level trend, considering a certain temporal window (the last N minutes);
         - the state of the system:
-            - NORMAL, ALARM-TOO-LOW, PRE-ALARM-TOO-HIGH, ALARM-TOO-HIGH, ALARM-TOO-HIGH-CRITIC
+            - NORMAL, ALARM-TOO-LOW, PRE-ALARM-TOO-HIGH, ALARM-TOO-HIGH, ALARM-TOO-HIGH-CRITIC;
-        - the valve opening level
+        - the valve opening level;
-    - to allow a user for controlling manually, from remote, the valve opening level
+    - to allow a user for controlling manually, from remote, the valve opening level.

 ### Assignment Further Requirements